spuithori/svelte-ionic-app/README.md

 - Platform?
 - Gestures?Animations?
 - compare with all UI components on Ionic site
+- compare with Vue & React add-on functions (on top of core)
 - Sourceviewer
 - Splash
 - index.html compare and prepare for PWA